skulia15/Http-Server-pt1/README.md

 ## Description of Functions:

-##### void closeFpIfOpen();
-This function closes the file pointer if it is open.
-This function is usually called when the program encounters an error.
-This prevents memory leaks.

 ##### void doMethod(int clientFd, gchar *methodType, gchar *protocol, struct sockaddr_in *clientAddress, gchar *page, char *portNo, gchar *data, bool persistence);
 This function compares the method value of the header.
 If the given value matches a supported method the matches' corresponding method is initiated.
 The function handles errors if a given method is not supported.